timescale/docs/use-timescale/hyperfunctions/function-pipelines.md

 ```

 This function produces a text representation, formatted according to the
 `format_string`.
-The format string can use any valid [Tera template
+The format string can use any valid Tera template
-syntax][tera], and it can include any of the built-in variables:
+syntax, and it can include any of the built-in variables:

 *   `TIMES`: All the times in the timevector, as an array
 *   `VALUES`: All the values in the timevector, as an array